-Located approximately 30 kilometres away from the main land is a magnificent island with rich history from the Chola Dynasty, Portuguese, Dutch and the British Colonial Period.
+Located approximately 30 kilometres away from the mainland is a magnificent island with a rich history from the Chola Dynasty, Portuguese, Dutch, and the British Colonial Period.

-The location is abounding in archeologically important heritage.
-Neduntheeve, famously known as Delft Island, is accessible by water and air, and for tourists visiting and villagers the easiest is to travel by ferry.
+The location is abundant in archaeologically important heritage.
+Neduntheeve, famously known as Delft Island, is accessible by water and air, and for tourists visiting and villagers, the easiest is to travel by ferry.

-On water, the burning sun is right on top burning the skin, but the breeze flowing through gives some comfort for the journey ahead.
-On the way to the island travellers can see several islands which are located in close proximity to the Jaffna Peninsula as well as Delft Island.
+On the water, the burning sun is right on top burning the skin, but the breeze flowing through gives some comfort for the journey ahead.
+On the way to the island, travellers can see several islands that are located in close proximity to the Jaffna Peninsula as well as Delft Island.
 Rich with marine life, the sea is an ideal location to be developed as a diving location.

-Similar to the main land, the island too basked in bright sunlight, but the Palmyra growth in the island was a relief, providing shade throughout our journey.
+Similar to the mainland, the island too basked in bright sunlight, but the Palmyra growth on the island was a relief, providing shade throughout our journey.
 Greeted by some natives of the island, our journey began inwards where we witnessed the lifestyle of its citizens.

 The whole island was based on coral and limestone.
 The island was underdeveloped, but due to its population of approximately 4,500 people, who used cycles as the main transport mode, the roads were not crowded and the journey inwards was easy.

-Going further it was just bare land which was underutilized by the citizens of the island.
+Going further it was just bare land that was underutilized by the citizens of the island.

 Through the fort